ruarfff/python-workshop/part-1/README.md

 - WSL2
 - In a container

-If you are using straight-up Windows and have a good setup, please consider contributing to this workshop with instructions for Windows users.
+If you are using straight-up Windows, please take a look at [the Windows Setup instructions](./WINDOWS_SETUP.md).

 ## Installing Python